asands24/IoTEnsemble/README.md

 ![dashboard-devices-telemetry-table](https://user-images.githubusercontent.com/32316958/149454994-93e9ab15-96c4-40c4-838d-4637936f43af.png)

 The system is dynamic in terms of how the payload loads in, the telemetry row provides only the Device ID and the time at which the message was processed.
 To see what real data is flowing through, the copy or expand payload features can be used.
-Using the dropdown button canl expand the row to show the raw payload of the message.
+Using the dropdown button, expand the row to show the raw payload of the message.
 To quickly copy the payload of one of the messages, use the copy button.

 ![dashboard-devices-telemetry-table-payload](https://user-images.githubusercontent.com/32316958/149455075-9edcac02-1911-454f-bd0f-09565938253b.png)